Skip to main content

 Open

 CDC concurred with this recommendation.
-As of April 2023, HHS/CDC had no updates for this recommendation.
+As of April 2024, HHS/CDC stated that the agency was drafting its after action report, and that the agency would incorporate feedback from state and local stakeholders, as appropriate.
 We will continue to monitor the agency's actions in this area.

 Centers for Disease Control and Prevention The Director of the Centers for Disease Control and Prevention should share relevant findings of its after action review related to vaccine distribution and communication with key stakeholders, such as state and local health officials, and other federal agencies, as appropriate.
 (Recommendation 2)